 Prior to booking, please confirm with your insurance provider what coverage you have available, how much per calendar year, whether you need a referral from a medical doctor, etc. Typically, clients pay therapists for their services and submit receipts for reimbursement.

-Advocating for RP Coverage: Since the College of Registered Psychotherapists of Ontario is still relatively new, many insurance companies, such as SunLife, have not updated their policies to include Registered Psychotherapists (RPs).
-However, some have begun doing so – Manulife is one of them.
+Advocating for RP Coverage: Since the College of Registered Psychotherapists of Ontario is still relatively new, many insurance companies have not updated their policies to include Registered Psychotherapists (RPs).
+However, some have begun doing so.
 Also, some insurance companies are willing to consider approving individual practitioners on a case by case basis, even if a particular designation is not formally listed in a particular benefits plan.
 We’ve had some success with certain insurance companies who have approved our practitioners on an exception basis once they review our qualifications and areas of focus, which is something you could inquire about.
-For instance, Sarah Schlote is a registered provider with Green Shield, which occurred after a client submitted her credentials to their insurance company.

 Are you registered with an EAP (Employee Assistance Plan)?